syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Automation-Id.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below code snippet to access the template content of PopupView from the automation script
+Refer to the following code snippet to access the template content of SfPopupView from the automation script.

 {% tabs %}
 {% highlight c# %}